Salvar/drawdle/README.md

 # drawdle

-This repository contains a small utility for generating Wordle guesses that match a desired color pattern for a given answer.
+A small utility for generating Wordle guesses that match a desired color pattern for a given answer.

 ## drawdle.py